 If you find Tums don’t cut it for you, a spoonful of baking soda mixed into a small glass of water will taste very salty, but it’ll do the job.

-21. Wear gel ice packs in your socks or bra to cool you down.
+21. Maternity Hacks 101: Wear gel ice packs in your socks or bra to cool you down.

-It might seem like a desperate act, but remember that you can put most any clothing items into the freezer to cool them down, and you can always stick frozen gel packs into your clothing when you need to.
+It might seem like a desperate act, but remember that you can put almost any clothing items into the freezer to cool them down, and you can always stick frozen gel packs into your clothing when you need to (for 15 to 20 minutes at a time).
+Always wrap your gel pack in a clean towel or cloth before applying to prevent ice burns.

 22. Consider using StitchFix instead of buying a ton of maternity clothes.